jbrinchmann/metaldisc/README.md

 * `h5py`
 * `astropy`

-and it is advisable to also install `getdist` for visualisation and `jupyter` to use the notebooks.
+and it is advisable to also install `matplotlib` and `getdist` for visualisation and `jupyter` to use the notebooks and `nbconvert` to ensure the notebook is possible to run on other installations.

 If you use `conda`, a possible installation method would be

 ```
-  > conda create -n metaldisc  numpy scipy h5py astropy jupyter pip
+  > conda create -n metaldisc  matplotlib numpy scipy h5py astropy  jupyter nbconvert pip
    <...
 Various output ...>
   > conda activate metaldisc
   > pip install pymultinest